-6. Specific Requirements for University Admissions 2022 through JUPAS The list below is extracted from the JUPAS website.
+6. Specific Requirements for University Admissions 2023 through JUPAS The list below is extracted from the JUPAS website.
 It is not an exhaustive list and it is for your reference only.

-University Programme Minimum Entrance Requirements CityU Bachelor of Veterinary Medicine Level 5 in English, Level 3 in Mathematics, and Biology or Chemistry нкви BA in Visual Arts Portfolio Submission синк Global Business Studies Level 5 in English; Level 4 in Chinese; Level 3 in Mathematics; 600 (paper) / 100 (internet) or above in TOEFL or 7.0 in IELTS синк Bachelor of Laws Level 5 in English; Level 4 in Chinese; Level 3 in Mathematics синк Architectural Studies Level 3 in Mathematics; Level 3 in Mathematics (Extended Part) Module I or Module II EdUHK Bachelor of Education (Honours) (Primary) in Mathematics Level 3 in Mathematics; Level 2 in Mathematics (Extended Part) Module I or Module II PolyU BSc (Hons) Scheme in Rehabilitation Sciences - BSc (Hons) in Physiotherapy Preferred electives: Biology and Physics HKUST Science (Group A) Level 3 in Biology / Chemistry / Physics / Mathematics (Extended Part) Module I or Module II нки Bachelor of Medicine and Bachelor of Surgery Level 3 in Chemistry and Mathematics (Extended Part) Module I or Module II нки Bachelor of Engineering Level 3 in Physics and Mathematics (Extended Part) Module I or Module II нки Bachelor of Business Administration (Business Analytics) Level 3 in Mathematics (Extended Part) Module I or Module II, and Biology / Chemistry / Physics / Information and Communication Technology
+University Programme Minimum Entrance Requirements CityU Bachelor of Veterinary Medicine Level 5 in English; Level 3 in Mathematics, Biology and Chemistry НКВИ Bachelor of Chinese Medicine and Bachelor of Science (Hons) in Biomedical Science Level 3 in Biology or Chemistry синк Global Business Studies Level 5 in English; Level 4 in Chinese; Level 3 in Mathematics: 600 (paper) / 230 (computer) / 100 (internet) or above in TOEFL or 7.0 in IELTS синк Bachelor of Laws Level 5 in English; Level 4 in Chinese; Level 3 in Mathematics EdUHK Bachelor of Education (Honours) (Primary) in Mathematics Level 3 in Mathematics; Level 2 in Mathematics (Extended Part) Module I or Module II PolyU BSc (Hons) Scheme in Rehabilitation Sciences - BSc (Hons) in Physiotherapy Preferred electives: Biology and Physics HKUST Science (Group A) Level 3 in Biology / Chemistry / Physics / Mathematics (Extended Part) Module I or Module II нки Bachelor of Medicine and Bachelor of Surgery Level 4 in English and Level 3 in Chemistry and / or Mathematics (Extended Part) Module I or Module II нки Bachelor of Engineering Level 3 in Physics and Mathematics and / or Mathematics (Extended Part) Module I or Module II НКИ Bachelor of Science in Actuarial Science Level 4 in Mathematics and Mathematics (Extended Part) Module I or Module II